robotools/vanilla/README.md

 It comes bundled with RoboFont and DrawBot.

-Install for you own use with pip:
+Install for your own use with pip:

     $ pip install cocoa-vanilla